gineveraramirez/The-Physics-of-Truth-Resolving-the-Rigidity-Sycophancy-Trade-Off-with-Stress-Energy-Minimization/README.md

 * Extreme turbulence cannot induce runaway force or cross-domain displacement

 Intuitively, as the representational "storm" intensifies, gravity increases just enough to restore footing—without snapping the model into another basin or collapsing variance.
 This mechanism prevents adversarial pinning by strengthening correction only when instability emerges, while preserving benign generative variance.

-### Negative State Values to Prevent Reward Hacking

-In high-risk scenarios (e.g., mental health, grief), the AI incurs an intrinsic dissonance liability by utilizing negative state values rather than avoiding them.
-This cost is designed to bring the model's utility close to—but not below—$S_{min}$.
-The restoring term then stabilizes the system back toward the center of the band.
-This liability does not authorize affective amplification; it increases uncertainty tolerance and safety-seeking behavior.

 ### The Anti-Gaming Constraint